db-ux-design-system/core-web/packages/foundations/docs/Icons.md

 | `before` |    `data-icon="icon-from-overview"`    |
 | `after`  | `data-icon-after="icon-from-overview"` |

+### Icons color

+You could use the CSS Custom Property `--db-icon-color` to overwrite the icons color, be it icon fonts or when using the SVG files directly.
+Or `--db-icon-pulse-color` for the illustrative icons pulse color.

 ## Custom Icons

 If you have custom icons and want to use them for foundations and/or in components, you need to generate a **woff2** file.